valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 * `packet_capture_profile` - (Optional) Packet Profile ID *(e.g. valtix_profile_packet_capture.pcap1.profile_id)*
 * `diagnostics_profile` - (Optional) Diagnostics Profile ID *(e.g. valtix_profile_diagnostics.diag1.profile_id)*
 * `settings` - (Optional) Gateway settings.
 This block can be repeated multiple times.
 Please check [this section](#gateway-settings) for the structure.
 * `instance_details` - (Required) This block can be repeated multiple times for deploying Gateway instances in multiple zones.
 Look below for the [structure](#instance-details) of this block.
-Atleast 1 block must be provided.
+At least 1 block must be provided.

 ## Instance Details
 This section is not required for AWS/Azure HUB mode as instance details are obtained from service VPC referenced in vpc_id attribute